mpfdavis/outputcache/README.md

 - You can only cache serializable data - if you override the set or get cacheProvider methods, you should avoid stringifying or parsing the cache item - outputcache does this internally already.
 - If you are only seeing x-output-cache : 'ms' headers in the response, you might be throwing an error in your cache provider or a custom get/set method - see [silent failover](#silent-failover).
 - If your application performs redirects in routes or middleware where outputcache is used, you should place outputcache before these.
 - `options.caseSensitive` - if you disable this option (enabled by default), ensure your application is not case-sensitive to querystring or cookie arguments, if these are enabled too.
 - `options.varyByCookies` - you must register a cookier parser before outputcache in the req/res lifecycle.
 This is usually done at the http server level using a module such as cookie-parser.
 In general, you should place outputcache after cookie and body parsers but before other middleware.

 ## TODO:

-- Add integration tests for common use cases
+- Add integration tests for common use cases.
+- Add load test data.
+- Add benchmarks.
 - Method to support any node server (without middleware).
-- Add load test data and benchmarks.